erikh2000/sl-lipz/docs/LipzFormat.md

 ### "Points" Command

-Character points at a prop or another character.
+Character points at a prop or another character and continue to point.
 The state persists until the "stop pointing" command is given.

 Syntax: [ **character** ] points { **prop** | **target-character** }